vrodriguezf/mlr/doc/knitted/tutorial/predict.md

-When predicting from a `task`, the resulting `data.frame` contains an additional column, called *ID*, which tells us for which element in the original data set the prediction is done.
-(In the iris example the IDs and the rownames coincide.)
+When predicting from a `task`, the resulting `data.frame` contains an additional column, called *ID*, which tells us which element in the original data set the prediction corresponds to.
+In the iris example the IDs and the rownames coincide.

 In order to get predicted posterior probabilities, we have to change the ``predict.type`` of the learner.